 (a) Reconciliation.
 Unless otherwise mutually agreed, on or before the tenth (10th) calendar day of each month, each Party shall in good faith calculate and use best efforts to agree with the other Party upon the net difference between:

-(i) The amounts owed by the Debtor for natural gas and related transportation and storage charges that it purchased from the Creditor and any other charges due Creditor, including liquidated damages, interest, and payments or credits between the Parties under the Agreements, during the preceding month and the amounts due to Creditor therefor; and
+(i) The amounts owed by the Debtor for natural gas and all related charges to the delivery point that it purchased from the Creditor and any other charges due Creditor, including liquidated damages, interest, and payments or credits between the Parties under the Agreements, during the preceding month and the amounts due to Creditor therefor; and

-(ii) The amounts owed by Creditorthe for natural gas and related transportation and storage charges that it purchased from the Debtor and any other charges due Debtor, including liquidated damages, interest, and payments or credits between the Parties under the Agreements, during the preceding month and the amounts due to Debtor therefor.
+(ii) The amounts owed by the Creditor for natural gas and all related charges to the delivery point that it purchased from the Debtor and any other charges due Debtor, including liquidated damages, interest, and payments or credits between the Parties under the Agreements, during the preceding month and the amounts due to Debtor therefor.

 (b) Billing.
 Unless otherwise mutually agreed in writing, no later than the fifteenth (15th) calendar day of the month, Creditor shall transmit to Debtor by facsimile (followed by regular mail or other acceptable means under the Agreements), a statement setting forth Creditor's calculation of the amounts set forth in Section 2(a) ("Creditor's Statement").